I’m Amelia May Johnson, and I’m running for Justice of the Peace, District 8, to make Clark County, Arkansas great again!

 Endorsed by the Reform Party, I’m deeply committed to uniting a broad coalition around fiscal responsibility, electoral reform, and constitutional rights.

 I graduated from Centerpoint High School and spent years teaching myself how to write computer programs and design websites.
 I’m fluent in six programming languages!
-I’m in the process of starting a website design company.
+I’m the owner of Webdez, LLC, small, website design company.

 I’m only twenty years old — which I admit is pretty young — but that means I have plenty of new ideas to improve our county for the better!
 This is my first campaign and I wanted to start with something small and local in order to gain experience while serving my community and helping people.